 Spirituality as fashion or lifestyle statement.

-Most folks enjoy this list.
+Editor’s note: Most folks have enjoyed this list.
 It makes fun of ourselves.
-But some of us wonder, what’s the point?
+But some of us (see comments!) wonder, what’s the point, Waylon!?
 Here’s the point: enjoy yourself.
 The point is to make fun of ourselves, and awareness, and awareness of what genuine spirituality might be, or might not be.
 It ain’t commercialism.

 It’s not that YOU or me are saying what genuine spirituality is (as they say in Zen Buddhism, the second you say it, it’s no longer true), but that it can be helpful to point out a genuine path that’s helpful for humans, as opposed to be captured by their own theism or hero-worship or longing for a cozy cult.

 And finally, in case you think judging is the problem, remember: you judge what to have for lunch.
 Should I eat this dog poop?
 Or an organic apple?
 That’s judgement.
 The problem is pre-judgement–prejudice–being caught in our preconceptions.
 That’s what meditation works with, and that’s why meditation can be frustratingly hard to monetize!
 But don’t worry, we’ll keep trying, this is the land of capitalism!

 Are you a SUV-driving-hippie/sorta-Buddhist/insta-yogi?
 Want everyone to know how holy you are?
 Read on!

 1. Mala on wrist; mined out of cave wherever, who cares…never used for actual meditation practice.